CarolAG/GitCommit-Tracker/README.md

 - [ ] Add an <input> tag to the ```home.html``` partial.
 Add the necessary directives such that, when clicked, a message is sent to the messaging server
 - [ ] Replace with ngRoute with [ui-router](https://github.com/angular-ui/ui-router).
 - [ ] Connect to your own custom API instead of the URI provided above
+- [ ] Create an **element directive** for your custom API.
+This directive should allow any app to simply include a script tag and place a custom tag in the html and in order to display the data (styled).
+- [ ] Add a dropdown menu that enables the user to sort the data by different fields.
+Add a search bar that can show matching data.

 ##Additional Links and Resources
 - [https://github.com/johnpapa/angular-styleguide](https://github.com/johnpapa/angular-styleguide)